JRRS1982/Online-marketplace/README.md

 Please find attached a gem file listing those gems for installation, use the following to run the file and install the gems:

-* git clone
+* git clone (URL of repo)
 * bundle install

 ### <a name="images">Images / UML / Diagrams / Notes</a>

-I mulled over class structure in markdown format after scribbling out my thoughts [here](class_structure.md)

-Please find UML in the images folder of the project.
+I mulled over class structure in markdown format after scribbling out my thoughts [here](class_structure.md), which was later updated into a more formal class diagram; please find that UML in the images folder of the project [here](images).

 ### <a name="reflection">Reflection and further development</a>

 I approached the project with a TDD mindset, creating this readme to establish the inputs / outputs, break down the user stories into small incremental steps and follow the process of creating a new Ruby project.
 I then played on paper to brainstorm the class structure in a class diagram and commenced with a feature test.
 I am attempting a top down approach, as the feature test will continue to show errors as i build the classes until a point when the first feature test passes and the processes is repeated for the next feature test.
 I followed the process well to start with, but had a few spikes where i needed to get the code written before tests, which were then created to ensure edge cases.
 I tried to test behavior over state.

-Currently there is one user story - multi products reducing price of a product, that i have not completed.
-I hope to complete that shortly, which I should be able to do as i think that I have the right classes / modules in place to accommodate that and other changes (with some additional code in the promotional calculator / attributes in the promotion).
+Currently there is one user story - both discount on multi items, and reduction to basket as a whole over a certain basket value that has not been perfected.
+I think it's a rounding error somewhere.

 ### Credits / team members